Logistics

 Finally, MRP performance is also a major difference between MRP Live and classic MRP.
 MRP Live was developed to improve MRP overall performance because the planning run can take hours to be executed.
 However, note that though MRP Live is much faster than classic MRP when planning large sets and very complex materials (e.g., materials with complex BOMs), classic MRP can still be faster when planning a few simple materials.

 These critical differences are key when deciding whether to use the new MRP Live or classic MRP, but they are also important for defining a migration strategy to SAP S/4HANA.
-For example, companies that currently rely heavily on MRP Lists or on custom reports based on MRP Lists will have to carefully plan steps to migrate to MRP Live by adapting the custom code.
+For example, companies that currently rely heavily on MRP lists or on custom reports based on MRP Lists will have to carefully plan steps to migrate to MRP Live by adapting the custom code.

 5